Retirement Plans Can Look Sound

 The Core Distinction: Optimization vs Resilience

-An optimized plan is designed to be right.
+An optimized plan is designed to be right under a set of assumptions.

-A resilient plan is designed to keep working when conditions are not.
+A resilient plan is designed to keep working when those assumptions break.

 Optimization improves projections.
 Resilience improves durability.